Cloudy and the High-Resolution Microcalorimeter Revolution: Optical, UV, and X-ray Spectra of One-electron Systems: Atomic Structure and Rates

 In the high-density limit collisions are much faster than spontaneous emissions ($n_{\rm gas}>n_{\rm crit}$).
 We will refer to this limit as the collisional limit.
 Here, $n_2/n_4$ becomes equal to the ratio of the statistical weights of the corresponding levels.

 Figure~\ref{fig:ncrit_a} shows $n_{\rm crit}$ for proton- and electron-impact collisions for four one-electron ions (C\,{\sc vi}, Mg\,{\sc xii}, S\,{\sc xvi}, Ar\,{\sc xviii}), and Figure~\ref{fig:ncrit_b} shows the rate coefficients used to compute $n_{\rm crit}$.
 We provide electron rates for the $2\rightarrow1$ transition ($q_{12}$) for a more complete comparison.
 The lack of proton collision rate coefficients is a pressing atomic data need for the next generation of X-ray observatories.
-For nearly degenerate energy levels, slow collisions are more effective that fast ones \citep[Section 13.1]{1998clel.book.....J}.
-So, electron collisions are less important because of their greater speed in a thermal gas.
+For nearly degenerate energy levels, slow collisions are more effective than fast ones \citep[Section 13.1]{1998clel.book.....J}.
+So, electron collisions are less effective at depopulating the $j=3/2$ level by j-changing transitions because of their greater speed in a thermal gas \citep{2025Atoms..13...44D}.
 Extensive electron fine structure collision data are given in \citet{2022ApJS..263...35M}.
-These were used to calculate the electron rates $q_{\rm ul}$ with the following \citep{2006agna.book.....O}
+These were used to calculate the electron rates with the following \citep[Eq.
+4-4,4-11]{1978ppim.book.....S}

-where $g_{\rm u}$ is the statistical weight of the upper level, and $T$ is the temperature of the ionized gas.
-However, we expect proton rates to be more important at lower temperatures \citep{1968ApJ...152..701B, 1987PhRvA..35.4085Z}.
-We can see this by extrapolating the plot-lines in Figure~\ref{fig:ncrit_b}, where for most one-electron species $q_{24} < q_{24}^{\rm p}$ at lower $T$.
+where $g_i$ is the statistical weight of level $i$, $T$ is the temperature of the ionized gas, $\Omega(l,u)$ is the collision rate, $E_{lu}\equiv E_u-E_l$ is the transition energy, and $k_B$ is the Boltzmann constant.
+However, we expect proton rates to be more important at lower temperatures as well \citep{1968ApJ...152..701B, 1987PhRvA..35.4085Z}.
 A general theory for ion-ion collisions is given by \citet{1964MNRAS.127..165P, 1988PhR...162....1W}, while \citet{2003JPSJ...72.1073I} give cross sections of proton-impact excitation between the $n=2$ fine-structure levels of hydrogenic ions.

 \Cloudy{} is designed to operate over a very broad range of densities, going from the low-density limit up to LTE, $n \ge 10^{20}$ cm$^{-3}$ depending on the ion, Figure~\ref{fig:ncrit_a} confirms we may reasonably assume the radiative limit and that j-changing collisions can be ignored for densities below $10^{20}$ cm$^{-3}$.
 The critical densities for all hydrogenic species heavier than C\,{\sc vi} shown in Figure~\ref{fig:ncrit_a} is above $10^{20}$ cm$^{-3}$.
 The gas densities of typical H\,{\sc ii} regions are $\sim10^4$ cm$^{-3}$ which is well below the above-mentioned values of n$_{\rm crit}$.
 This introduces a new uncertainty.
 In this low-density limit, the $j$-resolved $^2$P level populations are determined by the rates that the various $j$-resolved levels are populated by.
 That, in turn, would require fine-structure resolved rate coefficients for recombination, collision, and radiative transitions that populate the $j$ levels.
 Those data are yet to be implemented into \Cloudy{}.